nwy140/MUFYSourceCode/PureAcademia.md

-This markdown written text file is a place dedicated purely to listing Academic Resources, nothing related to [tech](https://github.com/nwy140/MUFYSourceCode/blob/master/README.md).
+This markdown written text file is a place dedicated purely to listing Academic Resources, nothing related to [tech](https://github.com/nwy140/MUFYSourceCode/blob/master/README.md).   // but i will still promote myself anyway

 # Math